Dartmouth-Libraries/dartmouth-ai-backend/README.md

 # Dartmouth AI backend

-This is a collection of simple command line tools to run basic machine learning tasks.
+This is a collection of simple tools to run basic machine learning tasks.

 ## Contents